No Beating a Dead Horse.

 Canyonlands is divided into four major districts, two of which – the Island in the Sky and the Needles – are accessible by car.
 While I’m certain that enough daylight remained for me to make a quick pass through the closer of the two – Islands in the Sky – it seemed that such a visit would give short shrift to a place that the environmentalist Edward Abbey called “the most weird, wonderful, magical place on earth.”

 Two other factors came into play as well.
-First, while it might be hard to believe, as I noted above, I’d about reached what I’ll call my canyon saturation point for this trip.
+First, while it might be hard to believe, as I noted previously, I’d about reached what I’ll call my canyon saturation point for this trip.
 While there’s enough difference between them that the canyons hadn’t quite morphed into full on ooh-aah status, my reactions to their majestic scenery had grown perilously close to conferring that designation on them.
 Of greater importance was my long-standing mental date with the small nearby state park.

-This 5,300-acre Dead Horse Point State Park sits atop a peninsula of land extending off the same section of the Colorado Plateau as the Island in the Sky district at Canyonlands but it’s at a higher elevation than the White Rim Trail of its giant neighbor.
+The 5,300-acre Dead Horse Point State Park sits atop a peninsula of land extending off the same section of the Colorado Plateau as the Island in the Sky district at Canyonlands but it’s at a higher elevation than the White Rim Trail of its giant neighbor.

 So why my obsession with Dead Horse Point?
 Well, it does have some impressive views like the one with the Colorado River below (or the others here)